parv212/parv212/README.md

 ### Hi there 👋
-I am **Parv Thakkar**, a passionate **Data Scientist** with experience in Machine Learning and Data Engineering.
+I am **Parv Thakkar**, a passionate **Data Scientist** with experience in **Machine Learning** and the **Data Engineering**.
 Currently enhancing my skills at Northeastern University, I've contributed to diverse projects in data analysis and machine learning during internships at companies like Point Focal and Tomtom.
 My focus is on using Python, R, and various data tools to drive impactful data-driven solutions.

 <img align="right" alt="GIF" src="https://github.com/parv212/parv212/blob/main/coding.gif?raw=true" width="500" height="320" />